wavefrontHQ/docs/pages/doc/ui_dashboards.md

 ![dashboard elements](images/dashboard_elements.png)

+## Set Dashboard Display Preferences

+For each dashboard, you can customize display preferences.

+**To set the dashboard display preferences**:

+1. Click the wrench icon at the top right of the dashboard.
+1. Set the preferences, which include:
+   -   Whether to display the section link bar and [dashboard variables](dashboards_variables.html) by default.
+   -   A global [events() query](events_queries.html) controlled by the [Show Events](charts_events_displaying.html#controlling-events-overlays) dropdown.
+   -   Default time window.
+1. Click **Save**.

 ## Organize Dashboards with Sections

 Dashboard sections allow you to group saved charts.
 Every dashboard has at least one section.
 The section link bar is located directly below the time bar.